-Anna's contribution to our sector has been very significant and has been an agent for substantial change, growth and development over many years.
+Anna's contribution to our sector has been very significant and has been an agent for substantial change, growth, and development over many years.
 The impact of her work cannot be underestimated and is still being felt today.
-Many of the resources relied on for so many people today began with Anna and would not exist without her.
-She has influenced professional practice and training and has been an agent for the acceptance of access and inclusion for people with disabilities among academics, administrators and the wider community.
+Many of the resources relied on by so many people today began with Anna and would not exist without her.
+She has influenced professional practice and training and has been an agent for the acceptance of access and inclusion for people with disabilities among academics, administrators, and the wider community.

-I would like to nominate Jenny Shaw as life member of ATEND.
+I would like to nominate Jenny Shaw as a life member of ATEND.
 Jenny had an illustrious career in disability and higher education and made a tremendous contribution to the field.
-Her work though the 80’s 90’s and 2000’s has had a profound impact at an individual, institutional, sector, policy and practitioner level.
-Jenny, together with colleagues Rita Jennings and Terri Patterson, ran the first Pathways Conference at Deakin University in Geelong in 1991, which has now emerged as the biennial centrepiece for professional development and networking for Australian tertiary education disability practitioners.
+Her work through the 80’s 90’s and 2000s has had a profound impact at an individual, institutional, sector, policy, and practitioner level.
+Jenny, together with colleagues Rita Jennings and Terri Patterson, ran the first Pathways Conference at Deakin University in Geelong in 1991, which has now emerged as the biennial centerpiece for professional development and networking for Australian tertiary education disability practitioners.

-Upholding the principal of ‘nothing about us without us’ the first Pathways ensured the active participation of students with disability, an organising principle that has been retained for all other Pathways conferences.
-At this Pathways event, the Australian Tertiary Education Disability Council was formed, and this served as the pre-cursor to ATEND.
-Jenny worked at disability services of Deakin University, RMIT University and La Trobe University, and for a time was a Regional Disability Liaison Officer.
+Upholding the principle of ‘nothing about us without us’ the first Pathways ensured the active participation of students with disability, an organizing principle that has been retained for all other Pathways conferences.
+At this Pathways event, the Australian Tertiary Education Disability Council was formed, and this served as the precursor to ATEND.
+Jenny worked at disability services of Deakin University, RMIT University, and La Trobe University, and for a time was a Regional Disability Liaison Officer.
 Jenny combined a strong commitment to the success of individual students, grounded in a philosophy of independence and academic excellence, with an international outlook.

-Her strategic commitments and influence of disability in higher education were aligned with strong international connections.
+Her strategic commitments and influence on disability in higher education were aligned with strong international connections.
 In 1989 Jenny was awarded a Churchill Fellowship to study the facilities and support services for tertiary students with disabilities in the United States of America and United Kingdom USA, UK.
-The contacts and relationships formed through this study informed the program of the first Pathway’s conference.
-Jenny’s study brought an international reference point to the event and her practice, and catalysed a longer term transfer of ideas, policies, practices and objectives that have supported the uninterrupted growth in the numbers and proportion of students with disabilities in higher education since data was first collected.
+The contacts and relationships formed through this study informed the program of the first Pathway conference.
+Jenny’s study brought an international reference point to the event and her practice and catalyzed a longer-term transfer of ideas, policies, practices, and objectives that have supported the uninterrupted growth in the numbers and proportion of students with disabilities in higher education since data was first collected.

-When the Pathways conference returned to Melbourne in 2008, following its national tour, Jenny was again part of the organising committee, and was instrumental in securing the participation of internationally renowned scholars and graduates with disability in the event.
-Jenny undertook a reciprocal exchange with the manager of disability services at McGill University, Canada, aimed at sharing international experience and gaining a better understanding of north American experiences with learning disabilities.
+When the Pathways conference returned to Melbourne in 2008, following its national tour, Jenny was again part of the organizing committee and was instrumental in securing the participation of internationally renowned scholars and graduates with disability in the event.
+Jenny undertook a reciprocal exchange with the manager of disability services at McGill University, Canada, aimed at sharing international experience and gaining a better understanding of North American experiences with learning disabilities.
 These experiences influenced Jenny’s role in progressing policy and practice around dyslexia and learning disabilities.

 Judy has been a stalwart of disability in higher education since it can be considered a legitimate field in its own right.
-She has attended 10 of the 12 Pathways conferences, and been involved in the organisation of the two Brisbane based events.
-Judy has been at the forefront of innovation in service delivery for many years, with Griffiths continued leadership in disability service provision a function of her leadership, dedication and impact.
+She has attended 10 of the 12 Pathways conferences, and been involved in the organization of the two Brisbane-based events.
+Judy has been at the forefront of innovation in service delivery for many years, with Griffiths's continued leadership in disability service provision a function of her leadership, dedication, and impact.

-Perhaps most relevant to her nomination is her focus on sustainable structures, systems and processes that underpin and facilitate the participation of students with disabilities in higher education.
-Judy was involved in the development of a Code of Practice for Australian Tertiary Institutions (1998) which articulate the principles and guidelines for planning and delivery of services to students with disabilities across the tertiary education sector.
-This influential work highlights Judy’s strategic capacity to set high level objectives, and cultivate mechanisms (such as documenting exemplars of institutional good practice) that facilitate progress towards these objectives.
+Perhaps most relevant to her nomination is her focus on sustainable structures, systems, and processes that underpin and facilitate the participation of students with disabilities in higher education.
+Judy was involved in the development of a Code of Practice for Australian Tertiary Institutions (1998) which articulates the principles and guidelines for planning and delivery of services to students with disabilities across the tertiary education sector.
+This influential work highlights Judy’s strategic capacity to set high-level objectives and cultivate mechanisms (such as documenting exemplars of institutional good practice) that facilitate progress towards these objectives.

-Judy’s work with ATEND, as with her career, has been pragmatically focused on getting the best structures in place to facilitate progress towards improved participation for students with disabilities without calling attention to herself or her influence.
-It’s time to call Judy out on this, and recognise the outstanding contributions she has made for Australian higher education and the participation of students with disabilities through life membership of the organisation for which she was instrumental in establishing.
+Judy’s work with ATEND, as with her career, has been pragmatically focused on getting the best structures in place to facilitate progress toward improved participation for students with disabilities without calling attention to herself or her influence.
+It’s time to call Judy out on this and recognize the outstanding contributions she has made to Australian higher education and the participation of students with disabilities through life membership in the organization for which she was instrumental in establishing

-ATEND took the opportunity to celebrate and acknowledge one of our great leaders and our dear friend, Trevor Allan at this Pathways 12 conference held in Fremantle WA, 2014.
-The presentation of the Honorary Life member was awarded in recognition of his outstanding contribution to the sector.
+ATEND took the opportunity to celebrate and acknowledge one of our great leaders and our dear friend, Trevor Allan at this Pathways 12 conference held in Fremantle WA, in 2014.
+The presentation of the Honorary Life Member was awarded in recognition of his outstanding contribution to the sector.

 “Trevor is a true Australian legend, because he made it possible for me and many others to have a “fair go”, that very Aussie of concepts, without which my life wouldn’t have been the same….
 I'm sure I speak on behalf of many other ANU students, Trevor, you made a difference to our lives.”